Remiii/jekyll-tag-generator/README.md

 * Copy file `_plugins/tagGenerator.rb` into your `_plugins` folder within your Jekyll project.
 * Create template for tag page into your `_layout/tag.html` within your Jekyll project.
+* Create template for tags page into your `_layout/tags.html` within your Jekyll project.
 * Add tags in your posts files.

 Example template tag page `_layout/tag.html`: